newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 # Getting started with Angular and ASP.NET Core step by step

-Building distributed systems nowadays is challenging and impacted by a lot of tools and frameowrks you can build your front- and backend with.
+Building distributed systems nowadays is challenging and impacted by a lot of tools and frameworks you can build your front- and backend with.

 In this article I want to describe the first steps to get started with ASP.NET Core, the .NET CLI, Angular and the AngularCLI.